“Partnership is how we’re going to elevate Ohio to the next level.” – Ervan Rodgers, Chief Information Officer and Assistant Director, State of Ohio

 State CIO Ervan Rodgers, along with Ohio Job and Family Service Directors’ Association (OJFSDA) Executive Director Joel Potts and RecoveryOhio Director Alisha Nelson, talked about some of the most significant IT initiatives underway in Ohio to modernize how our government delivers and coordinates services.

-Before I get to some key takeaways from their remarks, I want to give a brief overview of HSITAG for those who aren’t familiar.
+Read on for some key takeaways from their remarks.
+But first, a brief overview of HSITAG for those who aren’t familiar.

 What is HSITAG?

 CompTIA’s HSITAG is a private sector industry association representing executives from over 40 of the nation’s leading companies that work with public human services programs at all levels of government.

 We work together as a collaborative community to move the industry forward through knowledge sharing, educational outreach, and guidance.